jhpyle/docassemble/demo.md

 short_title: Demo
 ---

-[Run a simple demonstration] to see what the standard web interface looks like.
+[Run a simple demonstration] to see **docassemble** in action.

 The interface is based on [Bootstrap], which is both mobile-friendly and desktop-friendly.
 Try it out on a mobile device.

-Keep in mind that this system is under active development.
-The example interview is not intended to make logical sense as an interview; it is simply intended to demonstrate the features of docassemble.
+Note that the example interview is not intended to make logical sense as an interview; it is simply intended to demonstrate the features of **docassemble**.

+100% of the source code for the example interview is listed below in the form of two [YAML] files, which are annotated with comments.

-## The demo YAML file
+### The YAML file that generates the demonstration interview

-The YAML file that generates the interview is listed below.
+The [YAML] file that generates the interview, `questions.yml`, is listed below.
 Note that:

-* It incorporates by reference another YAML file, which specifies how basic questions should be asked.
+* It incorporates by reference another [YAML] file, `basic-questions.yml`, which specifies how certain common questions should be asked.
 * The code is not entirely self-explanatory, but for computer code, it is pretty close to plain English.
-* Note that complicated processes, such as a series of questions that gather the names of the user's children, can be specified in a few lines of code.
+* Note that complicated processes, such as a series of questions that gather the names of the user's children, can be specified in just a few lines of code.
-* Most of the bits of logic are not specified in any particular order.
+* The questions and logic are not specified in any particular order.
   If docassemble needs to get the value of a variable, it knows where to find it.
 This makes things easier for the author, who can organize the code however he or she wants.
 Moreover, the author can